CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description that clearly communicates both what the skill does and when to use it, with good trigger terms for the microservices domain.
+This is a solid description that clearly communicates both what the skill does and when to use it, with good trigger terms covering the microservices domain.
 Its main weaknesses are that the capabilities listed are somewhat conceptual rather than concrete discrete actions, and there is moderate overlap risk with adjacent architecture or distributed systems skills.

 Suggestions